dievoom-png/myblog1/content/posts/SillyPutty/index.md

 In this write up I'm solving the first challenge in this course out of 3 and it was lots of fun so i hope you enjoy reading!

 [Challenge Link](https://github.com/HuskyHacks/PMAT-labs/tree/main/labs/1-3.Challenge-SillyPutty)

+The challenge's prompt:
+Hello Analyst,

+The help desk has received a few calls from different IT admins regarding the attached program.
+They say that they've been using this program with no problems until recently.
+Now, it's crashing randomly and popping up blue windows when it's run.
+I don't like the sound of that.
+Do your thing!

+IR Team

+By just looking at the executable it's called putty.exe with the putty icon so im suspecting its a malware in disguises so lets get to analyzing it!

 # Questions